Mon 26 June 2023

 That original blog was made 8 years ago when I was still learning how to program.
 I ended up with a bloated Django site

 by mostly copy and pasting code from YouTube.
 And I wrote custom HTML/CSS as proof of myspace skills.
-Now
+Now with an

 opportunity to start with new content.
 Hoping to win some art to have something to talk about.